lee2sman/lee2sman.github.io/projects/xzone/index.md

 ##### Change rooms

 1. Rooms are 512pixels x 343 pixels hardcoded.
 We used the free open-source software [Krita](https://krita.org/en/) to modify some images we had taken or found.
-2. You can change the name of the room image files inside data.js OR if you aren't a programmer you can simply replace our room names with your own image file sizes.
+2. You can change the name of the room image files inside data.js OR if you aren't a programmer you can simply replace our room names with your own image files.

 ##### Where image and sound files are located